-- The packing must be weighed to establish a 'known weight' for it. - Go to menu 'Calibration/Scale 1' for the actual scale (in this example scale 1) and set parameter 'Tare corr.mode' to Auto+preset.
-Save the new setting. - Go to menu 'Preset tare' as explained in section 'Operating display'.
-Enter the packing weight as the Preset tare value. - Perform taring (see section 'Operating Display) when the scale is not loaded, or loaded with permanent help equipment only.
+- The packing must be weighed to establish a 'known weight' for it. - Go to menu 'Calibration/Scale 1' for the actual scale (in this example scale 1) and set parameter 'Tare corr.mode' to Auto+preset. - Go to menu 'Preset tare' by pressing F3 / 'P.Tare' button on the screen.
+Enter the packing weight as the Preset tare value. - Press the TARE key when the scale is not loaded, or loaded with permanent help equipment only.
 The Preset tare value will be displayed as negative net weight. - Put the packing with contents on the scale.
 The weight of the contents will be displayed as net weight.